 - This quiz gives you a full sentence with a phrase that can be turned into a contraction.
 It gives you different answer choices to choose from and you need to pick the contraction that uses the apostrophe correctly.

-- This next quiz gives you a sentence and a phrase that needs to be turned into a contraction.
-However, there are no answer choices given and you need to write the phrase its contraction form.
+- This quiz gives you a sentence and a phrase that needs to be turned into a contraction.
+However, there are no answer choices given and you need to write the phrase in its contraction form.
 It is very good practice!

-- The English Language Centres provide some more examples of contractions being used in sentences.
+- This site provides more examples of contractions being used in sentences.
 There is also a quiz at the very bottom where you need to choose the correct contraction based on the context of the sentence.

 Now that you have learned the basics of contractions, use these resources and any others you can find to master contractions and improve your English!